-Wear a Sweater Dress with a Wide Belt and Booties
+Look #1 Modern: Sweater Dress + Belt and Booties

 When you start with a simple, beautiful sweaterdress like this, it’s super easy to switch it up.
 All you need are a few accessories, and you can totally change the vibe of the dress to suit your mood or the occasion.

 This darling cable knit sweaterdress from Talbots is pretty fabulous as is, with its flattering straight up and down cut, perfect length, and classy gold shoulder buttons.
 But to make it a little more trendy, I’ve added a wide wooden buckle belt and some sassy suede booties!

 This chic belt gives my outfit a great focal point and adds some cool texture.
 I purposely picked a belt in a similar color to my dress because tone -on- the tone is always so slimming.
 My belt is also a great way to fake a waist.
 Naturally, we get a little thicker around the waist at midlife, and the belt helps combat looking like a block! ( Don’t forget the Spanx for an ultrasmoothe look)

 Suede is ideal with a sweaterdress.
 It’s so rich looking with a knit, and the color is fantastic.
 It’s early in fall, so I went with bare legs, but by all means, throw on a pair of tights once the weather turns.
 It will be!